oracle/python-cx_Oracle/doc/module.rst

    default is False.

-   The twophase argument is expected to be a boolean expression which indicates whether or not the attributes should be set on the connection object to allow for two phase commit.
-The default for this value is also False because of bugs in Oracle prior to Oracle 10g.
+   The twophase argument is expected to be a boolean expression which indicates whether or not the external_name and internal_name attributes should be set on the connection object to allow for two phase commit.
+The default for this value is False.
+Use of this argument is deprecated and will be removed in a future release of cx_Oracle.
+Instead, the application should set these attributes itself to an appropriate value for the application.

    The events argument is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode (only available in Oracle